1 Bg 4-1972: Transcendental Knowledge

 > senses and for advancement in spiritual realization.
 This

-> practice involves controlling the airs within the body so
+> practice involves controlling the air within the body

-> passage.
+> directions.
 The apana air goes downward, and the prana air

-> into the inhaled breath is called recaka.
+> offered to inhaled breathing, it is called recaka.
 When

-> both air currents are completely stopped, one is said to
+> both air currents are completely stopped, it is called

-> kumbhaka-yoga. the yogis increase the duration of life by
+> the yogis increase the duration of life by

 > many, many years.
 A Krsna conscious person, however, being